fireship-io/fireship.io/hugo/content/lessons/firebase-microservices-with-cloud-run/index.md

 #    rxdart: 0.20
 ---

-Yesterday Google Cloud released a game-changing new product called [Cloud Run](https://cloud.google.com/run/), which allows you to run and scale a Docker container in a serverless execution environment.
+Yesterday Google Cloud released a game-changing new product called [Cloud Run](https://cloud.google.com/run/) that allows you to run and scale stateless Docker containers in a serverless execution environment powered by [Knative](https://cloud.google.com/knative/).

-## What is Cloud Run?

-Cloud Run is a tool that deploys and runs stateless backend code with any programming language and/or dependencies.
-You package your service as a Docker image, which is then used by [Knative](https://cloud.google.com/knative/) to provide a fully-managed auto-scaling endpoint.

 **Benefits**

 - Run backend microservices with any programming language and/or dependencies.
 - Serverless pricing, only pay for what you use.
 - Scale automatically.